TuftsUniversity/mira_on_hyrax/docs/shib.md

     Cannot find a valid baseurl for repo: shibboleth

     ```
+* Another possible error we saw on RHEL8 is:
+Status code: 404 for https://shibboleth.net/downloads/service-provider/RPMS/RPM-GPG-KEY-cantor (IP: 3.213.250.186)

 * With the above fixed at least in RHEL7, I hit a cert issue:

 ```